GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

 This stage sets up security resources and configurations which impact the whole organization, or are shared across the hierarchy to other projects and teams.

-The design of this stage is fairly general, and provides a reference example for [Cloud KMS](https://cloud.google.com/security-key-management) and a [VPC Service Controls](https://cloud.google.com/vpc-service-controls) configuration that sets up three perimeters (landing, development, production), their related bridge perimeters, and provides variables to configure their resources, access levels, and directional policies.
+The design of this stage is fairly general, and provides a reference example for [Cloud KMS](https://cloud.google.com/security-key-management) and a [VPC Service Controls](https://cloud.google.com/vpc-service-controls) configuration that sets up perimeters, related bridge perimeters, and provides variables to configure their resources, access levels, and directional policies.

 Expanding this stage to include other security-related services like Secret Manager, is fairly simple by using the provided implementation for Cloud KMS, and leveraging the broad permissions on the top-level Security folder of the automation service account used.